The 1 Simple Solution to Find Acceptance

-I could teach at length about how God’s vindication causes people to like you, understand you and support you (and I do in my full-length message: “Overcoming People Problems” available on my website or on iTunes).
+I could teach at length about how God’s vindication causes people to like you, understand you and support you (and I do in my four-part teaching series, People Problems.).
 But the purpose of this article is to reveal to you the single concept that helped me experience genuine acceptance, understanding and support.

 You can begin to put this principle into practice in your life today.
 Declare now: God is my vindicator.
 My worth is not in the acceptance of people, but in being accepted by God.
 I am thankful that God gives me favor with the right people, in the right places and at the right times.